-that strives to foster a culture of creators and leaders and is a local darling for national touring acts, having recently played the McDowell Mountain Music Festival, opening for The Shins, Beck, and Flume.
+A local darling for national touring acts in Phoenix, UPSAHL recently played the McDowell Mountain Music Festival, opening for artists like The Shins, Beck, and Flume.

 Born into a musical family, UPSAHL started playing both guitar and piano at the age of 5.
 "My dad was touring in bands long before I was born," shares UPSAHL, "so I was lucky enough to have a band room in my house all throughout my childhood.
 Having access to instruments and a thorough understanding of music allowed me to start writing my own stuff when I was 13."

 By the time she was 14, UPSAHL had written and released a self-titled EP, which gained much-deserved recognition throughout the Phoenix music scene.
 A graduate of the Arizona School for the Arts, a performing arts middle/high school, UPSAHL continued to hone her craft, while being classically trained on piano, guitar and choir every day.